“Cooking Connections Coventry” supports wellbeing during COVID-19 through food-based activities

 The Cooking Connections Coventry project is working with partner charity Groundwork West Midlands as part of their ‘Cook Together Eat Together’ initiative, a nutrition-based public health intervention designed to tackle social isolation.

-The participants really appreciated receiving these boxes during the coronavirus lockdown as many of them had been isolating for significant periods of time.
+The participants really appreciated receiving these boxes during the COVID-19 lockdown as many of them had been isolating for significant periods of time.
 It was great to be able to bring joy to people’s homes during uncertain times and speaking with the participants on the telephone felt personal and intuitive despite the physical distance.

 We are excited to expand the scope of the project into future community facing collaborations with Groundwork West Midlands.